Ambayathode: Education

 There are two schools called St. George LP School and Ambayathode UP School.

 Economy

 The people are mostly farmers.
 Milk is a major product.
 There is a milk society here run by the cooperative society of shepherds.

 Transport

 The national highway passes through Kannur town.
 Mangalore and Mumbai can be accessed on the northern side and Cochin and Thiruvananthapuram can be accessed on the southern side.
 The road to the east of Iritty connects to Mysore and Bangalore.

-The nearest railway station is Kannur on Mangalore–Palakkad line.
+The nearest railway station is Thalassery on Mangalore–Palakkad line.
 There are airports at Kannur, Mangalore and Calicut.